Oskar1504/nms-bro/src/pages/about.md

 - [AstroPaper](https://github.com/satnaing/astro-paper)
   - awesome theme for astro

+# Roadmap website
+- tutorial video on youtube so anyone can create posts
+- depending on the requests i get for new posts and factions i will create an web app which allows our civilization members to create own posts
+- upload code to github to make it open source

 # Astro Paper
 AstroPaper is a minimal, responsive and SEO-friendly Astro blog theme.
 I designed and crafted this based on [my personal blog](https://satnaing.dev/blog).